ewansquires/auth-api/README.md

 ## Purpose
 In order to learn more about authentication and authorization, I decided to make a REST API that incorporated some of the most widely used methods and frameworks.

+This application stores 'Users'.
+All the endpoints in the application are open, except the _/users/all_ endpoint.
+To be authorized to access this endpoint a user must have a valid access token (OAuth using JWTs) with the role of 'Admin' (RBAC).
+To obtain an access token, a user must authenticate using the _/authenticate_ endpoint.
+A user with a 'Banned' role cannot authenticate.

 ## Role-based Access Control (RBAC)
 A user object contains a: